Codersachin01/endee/MovieRec/README.md

 4. Real time UI using Streamlit

 ## Endee Usage
-Endee is used as a vector database to store embeddings and perform similarity search efficiently.
+Endee is used as a vector database concept for storing embeddings and performing semantic similarity search.

 ## How to Run